pulumi/docs/content/blog/integrating-devops-and-security-for-scalable-platform-engineering/index.md

 ---

 Platform engineering has transitioned from an emerging trend in DevOps and infrastructure to a critical function for mid-to-large organizations.
 By 2026, Gartner predicts that 80% of software development companies will have internal platform services and dedicated teams to streamline development processes.
-One of the main goals in Platform engineering is to empower developers by providing self-service and autonomy while maintaining guardrails for security, compliance, and reliability.
+One of the main goals of Platform engineering is to empower developers by providing self-service and autonomy while maintaining guardrails for security, compliance, and reliability.
 Achieving this balance requires integrating DevOps and security practices, referred to as DevSecOps best practices.
 During PulumiUP Europe 2024, the panel of industry experts explored this integration, including:

 - Jess Mink, Sr. Director of Platform Engineering at Honeycomb